Planning your trip to SE Asia and looking for the best places to visit in Malaysia? Read on!

 Aside from eating, there are many other things to do in the town.
 The second best thing to do here is to grab a map and go in search of the famous street art by Ernest Zacharevic.
 Once you’ve gotten your pictures with the art, plan visits to Kek Lok Si Temple, Batu Ferringhi Beach and Penang National Park.

-For more tips on things to do in Penang, please read our article Things To Do In Penang.
+For more tips on things to do in Penang, please read Things To Do In Penang.

 Langkawi is located in the northwestern point of the country (a ferry ride away from Thailand).
 It’s a peaceful island within an archipelago of 99 islands in the Andaman sea.
 Visitors can choose to do nothing but relax on a beautiful beach and/or venture on a trek.